rentry/rentry.github.io/_posts/2025-09-07-plaza-lake.md

 ![A sign on a tree reading Plaza Lake TR Number 788]({{ 'assets/images/2025-plaza-lake-11.jpg' | relative_url }})

-Occasionally it comes up, as often happened during my time on the search and rescue team, that I have not hiked on many of the most popular trails on Mt.
+Occasionally it comes up, as often happened during my time on the search and rescue team, that I have not hiked many of the most popular trails on Mt.
 Hood.
 It's true, largely because I prefer to hike in solitude.
 I rarely find the views worth negotiating crowded trails.

 ![A lake with logs in in the foreground of the lake with mist in the air and forest lining the shore]({{ 'assets/images/2025-plaza-lake-9.jpg' | relative_url }}#full)